We all use language every day, but how many of us stop to think about it?

 Studying for an English Language and Linguistics BA at the University of Birmingham is an unparalleled opportunity to engage with a diverse cultural, textual and linguistic discipline, whilst also developing skills in intellectual analysis, critical thinking and articulate expression.

 These are skills that last a lifetime and qualify you for many possible careers.
+For this reason, 90% of our BA English Language graduates enter work or further study within six months of graduation (DLHE 2017).

 The structure of the programme allows you to pursue many potential career areas by developing relevant skills and expertise that will be relevant to future employers.
 You will acquire practical skills that you will find just as useful in your future career including oral presentation, professional documentation, group work and the uses of information technology.